 - Invest in Austria – a useful platform about businesses in Austria and how to set one up

-- Digital and Economic Affairs, Federal Ministry, Republic of Austria – a government site relating to economic affairs in Austria
+- Federal Ministry of Labor and Economy, Republic of Austria – a government site relating to economic affairs in Austria

 - Business Registration, City of Vienna – a state government website about where and how to register a business